redsnow32/iterm2-config/README.md

     brew install tmux

-- tmux is a [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) that allows you to maintain persistant working state, while attaching and re-attaching to that session at will.
+- tmux is a [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) that allows you to maintain persistant working state, while attaching and re-attaching to that session at will

-* I currently have my [tmux.conf](https://gist.github.com/redsnow32/4127ed1b022339c4ee470151d9e73518) mapped to match the vim key-bindings.
+* I currently have my [tmux.conf](https://gist.github.com/redsnow32/4127ed1b022339c4ee470151d9e73518) mapped to match the vim key-bindings

 Install tmuxinator